-Prerequisite: Lifesaving Sport Pool, Open Water, and/or Emergency Response Official, officiating experience at a minimum of three sanctioned lifesaving sport events in a minimum three different roles.
+Prerequisite: Pool Official or Open Water Official or Emergency Response Official; and officiating experience at a minimum of three sanctioned lifesaving sport events in a minimum of three different roles.

-Instruction and certification: Current Lifesaving Sport Officials Instructors who hold Meet Manager & Referee teach and certify candidates.
+Instruction and certification: Current Officials Instructors who hold Meet Manager & Referee teach and certify candidates.